jstrosch/learning-reverse-engineering/README.md

 - Essential Elements of the Portable Executable (PE) file - [YouTube playlist](https://www.youtube.com/playlist?list=PLHJns8WZXCdstHnLaxcz-CO74fO4Q88_8)

+## Other Tools Here You May Find Helpful

+- [sclauncher](shellcode/): A shellcode launcher and debugging tool

 ## Compiling the Source Code

 These programs are intended to be compiled with the C/C++ compiler from Microsoft.
 You can use the `Developer Command Prompt` after installing the free/community version to compile using `cl`.
 An example of this command would be: